shanreed25/Python-File-Based-IPC/README.md

 # Interprocess Communication (IPC)
 **A lightweight IPC method suitable for simple CLI applications where sub-second latency is acceptable It uses file-based IPC (Inter-Process Communication) via a shared JSON file (interface_state.json)**

+## 📖 What is File-Based IPC?

+File-based IPC is a method where two or more processes communicate by reading and writing to a shared file.
+One process writes data to the file, and another process reads it to receive updates.

 ### How it works
 - **Shared State File:** Both processes read/write to `interface_state.json`